-- 1. Successful completion of an approved program of study. - A minimum cumulative grade point average of 2.00 for courses which apply to the certificate and have been completed at Ranger College.
-The licensed vocational nursing program requires an 80% passage rate on all course work. - 3.
+- 1. Successful completion of an approved program of study. - 2.
+A minimum cumulative grade point average of 2.00 for courses which apply to the certificate and have been completed at Ranger College.
+The licensed vocational nursing program and emergency medical technician program require an 80% passage rate on all course work. - 3.
 Successful completion of twenty-five percent (25%) of the required hours from Ranger College to graduate with a Certificate of Completion. - 4.
 Successful completion of all Texas Success requirements, if required.
-(Developmental courses may not be counted or used as hours towards graduation.) - 5.
-Satisfactory settlement of all business accounts. - 6.
+(Developmental courses may not be counted or used as hours towards graduation.)

+- 5. Satisfactory settlement of all business accounts. - 6.
 All disciplinary matters must be resolved with the Office of the Vice President for Student Services.